Comparisons12 min read

 $100,000 0.36% annually 0.25%

-That $1,000 row should make any Acorns user a little uncomfortable.
-Acorns only becomes cost-competitive at very high balances — which kind of defeats the purpose of the platform.
-For anyone with more than $15,000 invested, Wealthfront is the cheaper option AND it offers more features.
+That $1,000 row should make any Acorns user uncomfortable.
+Acorns only becomes price-competitive at very high balances — which kind of defeats its original purpose.
+For anyone with more than $15,000 invested, Wealthfront is cheaper AND offers more features.
 That's a tough combination to argue against.

 Customer Support

-Honestly, neither platform is going to win awards here.
+Neither platform is winning awards here.
 Acorns offers email support and an in-app chat bot, with limited phone support at the Gold tier.
-Response times have historically been 24–48 hours for email tickets.
+Email tickets usually get answered in 24–48 hours.

-Wealthfront is primarily self-service — email and chat, no phone advisory line.
-This is a deliberate philosophical choice (keep costs low, pass savings to users), but it means if you have a genuinely complex question, you're mostly on your own.
-The help docs are thorough, to their credit, but that's cold comfort at 10pm when something looks weird in your account.
+Wealthfront is mostly self-service — email and chat only, no phone line.
+This is a deliberate choice to keep costs down, but it means if you have a genuinely tricky question, you're largely on your own.
+The help docs are solid, at least, but that doesn't help at 10pm when something looks off in your account.

-Both are fine for routine questions but aren't replacing a human financial advisor for complicated situations.
+Both are fine for routine stuff but won't replace a human advisor for complicated situations.

 Mobile App

-Both apps are strong.
-Acorns' iOS app sits at 4.7 stars with over 900,000 ratings — it's polished, fast, and there's something weirdly satisfying about watching your Round-Ups accumulate in real time.
-Wealthfront sits at 4.8 stars on iOS and feels more premium, with better data visualization for portfolio performance and the Path planning interface.
+Both apps are excellent.
+Acorns' iOS app is at 4.7 stars with over 900,000 ratings — it's polished, fast, and there's something satisfying about watching your Round-Ups pile up in real time.
+Wealthfront's iOS app is at 4.8 stars and feels more premium, with better charts for portfolio performance and a cleaner Path planning interface.

 Security & Compliance

-Both platforms are SIPC-insured up to $500,000 for brokerage accounts and FDIC-insured for cash accounts (up to $1M for Wealthfront Cash via program banks, up to $250k standard for Acorns Checking).
+Both are SIPC-insured up to $500,000 for brokerage accounts and FDIC-insured for cash accounts (Wealthfront cash covers up to $1M via program banks, Acorns standard FDIC is $250k).
 Both use 256-bit encryption, two-factor authentication, and are SEC-registered investment advisors.
-Wealthfront is also a FINRA member.
+Wealthfront is also FINRA-registered.

-Neither platform has experienced major security incidents.
-They're as safe as any established fintech brokerage — which, at this point, is genuinely reassuring rather than just marketing language.
+Neither has experienced major security breaches.
+They're as safe as any established fintech brokerage — which at this point is genuinely reassuring rather than just marketing talk.

 Pros and Cons